Itenium-Forge/Itenium.Forge.Core/README.md

 Itenium.Forge.Core
 ==================

+TODO: Need Github cron job to redownload github nugets so that they do not expire? (just the latest version?)

 - Github > Profile > Settings > Developer settings
   - Personal access tokens > Tokens (classic)
   - Generate new token (classic)